awsdocs/aws-server-migration-service-user-guide/doc_source/prereqs.md

 **Note**
 If your vCenter Server is configured to use a non\-default port, enter both the vCenter's hostname and port, separated by a colon \(for example, `HOSTNAME:PORT` or `IP:PORT`\) in the vCenter Service Account page in **Connector setup**\.
   +  HTTPS on ESXi—Allow the connector to initiate secure web connections to port 443 of the ESXi hosts containing the VMs you intend to migrate\.
-  + ICMP—Allow the connector to initiate connections using ICMP\.
-  + NTP—The connector must be able to reach a time server on port 123\.
+  + NTP—Optionally, give the connector access to ntp\.org on port 123\.
+If the connector synchronises its clock with the ESXi host, this is unnecessary\.
 + Allow outbound connections from the connector to the following URL ranges:
   + \*\.amazonaws\.com
   + \*\.aws\.amazon\.com